cowprotocol/cowswap/libs/widget-lib/docs/README.md

 cowSwapWidget(params, settings)
 ```

+## App key
+You must specify the `appKey` parameter when initializing the widget.
+This parameter is used to identify the source of orders.
+The key must be a UTF8 string of up to 50 chars.
+It will be a part of orders meta-data, see more in the [CoW Protocol Docs](https://docs.cow.fi/front-end/creating-app-ids/create-the-order-meta-data-file/appcode).

 ## Wallet provider

 You can pass the wallet provider from your application to seamlessly use the widget as part of your application.